-The Technical Standards and Professional Dispositions include a range of abilities necessary for performing the job.
-It is recognized that degrees of ability vary widely among individuals and that abilities are not static, they are variable.
-We are committed to using the Technical Standards and Professional Dispositions to help students develop a clear understanding of their own challenges, whether those are related to a documented disability or not, and to become proactive on their own behalf in order to develop these skills and/or identify successful accommodations.
+We recognize that degrees of ability vary widely among individuals and that abilities are not static, they are variable.
+We are committed to using the Technical Standards and Professional Dispositions to help students develop a clear understanding of their own strengths and challenges, whether those are related to a documented disability or not, and to become proactive on their own behalf to develop these skills and/or identify successful accommodations.
 Candidates for admission or current students in the program who are concerned about their ability to acquire these technical standards and professional dispositions are encouraged to contact the Program Director to ask questions about their individual situations.
-A candidate who requires academic accommodations to fulfill these technical standards and professional dispositions due to a disability also is encouraged to contact the IUP Department of Disability Access and Advising (D2A2; 246 Stouffer Hall, 724-357-4067).
+A candidate who requires academic accommodations to fulfill these technical standards and professional dispositions due to a disability also is encouraged to contact the IUP Department of Disability Access and Advising (D2A2).
 The IUP speech-language pathology program seeks to ensure that qualified persons with disabilities are not denied access or subjected to discrimination.
 We are committed to enabling students by any reasonable means or accommodations to complete the course of study leading to the M.S. degree in speech-language pathology.